zulip/zulip/docs/production/install-existing-server.md

 puppet-agent[29873]: Could not request certificate: Failed to open TCP connection to puppet:8140
 ```

-So you'll need to shutdown any puppet servers.
+So you'll need to shutdown any Puppet servers.

 ```shell
 $ sudo service puppet-agent stop